 - 3.1 The safety and welfare of our pupils is of paramount importance and so all staff must report their allegations immediately. - 3.2 Allegations made against a member of staff, supply staff, contractors or a volunteer should be reported to the Head Teacher.
-Allegations involving the Head Teacher (and CEO) should be reported to the Chair of Governors/Trustees.
-The Head Teacher or Chair of Governors (Trustees in the case of the CEO) (as appropriate) will then contact the local authority designated officer (LADO).
-The Head Teacher/CEO/Deputy CEO/Trustees will then act as the case manager. - 3.3 When an allegation is made the Head Teacher/CEO/Deputy CEO/Trustees will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the Head Teacher/CEO/Deputy CEO/Trustees will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, Head Teacher/CEO/Deputy CEO/Trustees will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
-The Head Teacher/CEO/Deputy CEO/Trustees will contact the LADO and an initial discussion will take place to consider the nature, content and context of the allegation and agree a course of action.
-The Trust Designated Safeguarding Lead may also be involved in this discussion.
+Allegations involving the Head Teacher should be reported to the Chair of Governors.
+The Head Teacher or Chair of Trustees (as appropriate) will then contact the local authority designated officer (LADO).
+The Head Teacher/Governors will then act as the case manager. - 3.3 When an allegation is made the Head Teacher/Governors will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the Head Teacher/Governors will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, Head Teacher/Governors will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
+The Head Teacher/Governors] will contact the LADO and an initial discussion will take place to consider the nature, content and context of the allegation and agree a course of action.
+The school Designated Safeguarding Lead may also be involved in this discussion.
 This discussion may include that: - no further action is required; or - more information is required to determine a course of action; or - a strategy discussion should take place; or - police or social care should be involved. - 3.6 The school will share relevant information with the LADO about the allegation, the child, and the person against whom the allegation has been made.
-If it is decided that a strategy discussion should take place, then the school will always attend that

-- meeting.
-Representatives from other agencies such as health, social care and police may also be invited to the meeting. - 3.7 Where an allegation is made or becomes known to the school/Trust relating to incidents that happened when an individual or organisation was using the school/Trust's premises for the purposes of running activities for children the Head Teacher will inform the LADO in accordance with paragraph 3.6 of this policy.
+If it is decided that a strategy discussion should take place, then the school will always attend that meeting.
+Representatives from other agencies such as health, social care and police may also be invited to the meeting. - 3.7 Where an allegation is made or becomes known to the school relating to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children the Head Teacher will inform the LADO in accordance with paragraph 3.6 of this policy.